 Be sure to breathe.
 If you are clenching your teeth, holding your breath or making noises, you are likely going to deep or hard into your massage.
 Everyone has different thresholds of pain and all of our bodies are unique so when in doubt, less is more.

 Focus on breath and relaxation when you are using any massage tool.

 If you love practicing MFR, you have to check out this course where our friend Anika guides you through MFR videos to help you practice MFR more effectively, recover faster, and gain body awareness.

 Pros: Simple and Affordable.
 Easiest to use.

 Cons: Doesn’t travel well.
 Hard to use on certain areas.

 Foam rollers are the best introductory tool to myofascial massage and they are also the easiest to use compared to other massage tools.

-These long, round cylinders that come in a variety of lengths, textures and firmness.
-If you are new to self massage, start soft with something like this.
+These long, round cylinders come in a variety of lengths, textures, and firmness.
+If you are new to self-massage, start soft with something like this.
 Once you get accustomed to the feel or if you just want to jump right in, this is the one we love the most.
-For those who want a bit of intensity, try a high density roller like this or try one with knobs like this.
+For those who want a bit of intensity, try a high-density roller like this or try one with knobs like this.

 They are also easy to find in sporting good stores as well as Target, Walmart, and Amazon.